Cannaregio Castello Dorsoduro Giudecca San Marco San Polo Santa Croce

 History

-There's still a campo named after church, which was at what is now number 3026.
-The church founded during the reign of Doge Pietro Centranico (1026-1032) by the Celsi and Sagredo families.
+There's still a campo named after this church, which was at what is now number 3026.
+The church was founded during the reign of Doge Pietro Centranico (1026-1032) by the Celsi and Sagredo families.
 The remains of San Gherardo Sagredo, martyred in Hungary in 1046, were preserved as a relic in the family chapel to the left of the high altar.
-He is now commemorated by the Sagredo chapel in San Francesco della Vigna.
-Santa Ternità was restored in the 13th Century, when the body of St Athanasius was brought here.
-Rebuilt in 1607, in 1569 after a fire at the Arsenale, and in 1721.
-Suppressed in 1810 and used as a timber store, until it was demolished in 1832.
+He is now commemorated by the Sagredo chapel in nearby San Francesco della Vigna.
+The church of Santa Ternità was restored in the 13th century, when the body of St Athanasius was brought here.
+It was rebuilt in 1569 (after a fire at the Arsenale), in 1607, and in 1721.
+Suppressed in 1810, it was used as a timber store until it was demolished in 1832.

 Lost art